Tigers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- The Tigers have played as the underdog in nine of their past 10 games and have gone 1-8 in those contests.
+- The Tigers have played as the underdog in 10 of their past 10 games and have gone 1-9 in those contests.

-- In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total three times.
+- When it comes to the total, the Tigers and their foes are 3-7-0 in their last 10 contests.

-- The Tigers have compiled a 1-4-0 record against the runline over their previous 10 contests (oddsmakers set runlines in five of those matchups).
+- The Tigers have not covered a spread in any of their past 10 games (four of those games had a spread).

 Tigers Betting Records & Stats

-- The Tigers have been victorious in 20, or 38.5%, of the 52 contests they have been chosen as underdogs in this season.
+- The Tigers have been chosen as underdogs in 53 games this year and have walked away with the win 20 times (37.7%) in those games.

-- Detroit has a record of 16-24 in games where bookmakers have it as underdogs of at least +120 on the moneyline.
+- Detroit has entered 46 games this season as the underdog by +110 or more and is 18-28 in those contests.

-- The moneyline set for this matchup implies the Tigers have a 45.5% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that the Tigers have a 47.6% chance of pulling out a win.

-- Detroit and its opponents have hit the over in 30 of its 60 games with a total this season.
+- Games involving Detroit have gone over the total set by oddsmakers in 31 of 61 chances this season.

-- The Tigers are 3-6-0 against the spread in their nine games that had a posted line this season.
+- The Tigers have posted a record of 3-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!